 If the chair is too low: The person’s knees will be higher than the seat, which puts pressure on their lower back and buttocks, and makes it difficult to get out of the chair.

 If a chair is too wide or the armrests too low: The person will lean to one side or the other for support when sitting.
 Leaning to one side puts more pressure that side, and this can cause pressure damage, back pain and problems with swallow and breathing.

 If a pressure cushion is added to a chair that is already the right size, it can raise the seat height by up to 5” so that the person’s feet cannot reach the floor for support.
-The armrests will be too low for support and the person will slide forwards or lean to the side for support and stability as in this picture.
+The armrests will be too low for support and the person will slide forwards or lean to the side for support and stability.
 This position will increase the risk of pressure ulcers and can cause back pain and problems with swallow and breathing.

-If the chair seat is too deep (front to back) a pillow placed from top to bottom of the backrest will reduce the seat depth.
+- If the chair seat is too deep (front to back) a pillow placed from top to bottom of the backrest will reduce the seat depth.
 Small cushions are uneven and won’t stay in place.

-When eating and drinking it is easier and safer to sit at a table, but if this is not possible, eat from a lap tray or an over-chair table to avoid leaning to reach the meal.
+- When eating and drinking it is easier and safer to sit at a table, but if this is not possible, eat from a lap tray or an over-chair table to avoid leaning to reach the meal.